cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ## Running Programs

 It's time to load a real program.
-Let's chose shell, so we can test what's happening inside our container.
-To load a program we are going to use [execvp](https://linux.die.net/man/3/execvp), this function replace the child process image with the executable of your choice.
+Let's chose [shell](https://en.wikipedia.org/wiki/Unix_shell), so we can test what's happening inside our container.
+To load a program we are going to use [execvp](https://linux.die.net/man/3/execvp), this function will replace the current process in this case the child with a instance of the program.

 ```c++
 execvp("<path-to-executable>", {array-of-parameters-including-executable});